Olga-smart/FSD4/readme.md

   // your code to be executed when the slider values ​​change };
 ```
+This handler is called when either the left value or the right value changes.

 Also you may use only 1 parameter:
 ``` javascript